soabase/structured-logging/README.md

 The GelfLoggingFormatter formats in the [GELF](http://docs.graylog.org/en/2.5/pages/gelf.html) 1.1 JSON format.

 You change the logging formatter used by default by calling `StructuredLoggerFactory.setDefaultLoggingFormatter(...)`.
-You can also specify a logging formatter when creating structured logger instances via `setDefaultLoggingFormatter`.
+You can also specify a logging formatter when creating structured logger instances.

 ## Under The Hood